skiplang/skip/docs/overview/Debugging.md

 ## GUI Debugging - Chrome Dev Tools

-I highly recommend the Chrome debugger.
+We highly recommend the Chrome debugger.

 - Make sure you are using a recent (v8.6.0 works great) version of node.
-- add calls to `debug_break()` at the locations in your Sk code where you would like to break.
+- Add calls to `debug_break()` at the locations in your Skip code where you would like to break.
 Putting a `debug_break()` at the start of your `main()` function is a good start.
-- compile your `.sk` files to JS with `build/bin/skip_to_js`
+- Compile your `.sk` files to JS with `build/bin/skip_to_js`.
-- launch your Sk program with: `tools/inspect_js_file sk.js`
+- Launch your Skip program with: `tools/inspect_js_file sk.js`.
-- open the URL `chrome://inspect` in Chrome
+- Open the URL `chrome://inspect` in Chrome.
 - You should see an entry in the `Remote Target` section.
 Click on the `inspect` link.

 Chrome Dev Tools supports GUI exploration of local variables which is nice.
 Chrome Dev Tools now supports JS Source Maps.
-All control flow operations (Step In/Over/Out) and call stacks are mapped back to the original .sk files.
+All control flow operations (Step In/Over/Out) and call stacks are mapped back to the original `.sk` files.

 Some Tips:

-- Keeping the `chrome://inspect` tab open will save you some clicks when restarting the debuggee.
+- Keeping the `chrome://inspect` tab open will save you some clicks when restarting the debugger.
-- Sk Files will show up in the `Sources` Tab under the `file://` tree node.
+- Skip files will show up in the `Sources` Tab under the `file://` tree node.
-- Break points can be set by clicking the line number of an Sk file.
+- Break points can be set by clicking the line number of a Skip file.
 Breakpoints are indicated by a blue arrow over the line number.
 - Break points are remembered between sessions.
 - Click on the call stack to inspect variables from other stack frames.
 - Check out the `Profiler` tab for CPU and heap profiling.
-- Hitting an `invariant_violation` will break into the debugger if one is attached before throwing.
+- Hitting an `invariant_violation` will break into the debugger, if one is attached, before throwing.

 ## Memory Debugging